websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 To map your elements to existing content,

-1. Click the Grid element you want to map.
+1. Click the Page element you want to map.
 1. In the Content Page sidebar, under the *Mapping* tab, click the *Add* button (![Map](../../../images/icon-plus.png)).
 1. Select the content you want to map to your Content Page element.
 1. Select the *Field* of your content that you want to map.